top of page

 While stones from the other Duns have been robbed for re-use in building there is still a substantial amount left of Dun Bharabhat probably due to being on an island.

 There is a marked path to the Dun.
 Park at the cattle grid about 1 mile north of the Bernera bridge.
 A brown path-sign on the west side of the road shows the start of the walk and green topped posts direct the way.
-It is a distance of about half a mile round trip.
+It is a distance of just over a mile round trip.
 Walking is moderate with two low stiles to cross.

 More information on the Bernera Duns can be found in the Bernera Museum which is about 1 mile north from the cattle grid.